Capillary fluctuations and energy dynamics for flow in porous media: Theoretical Approach

 The use of time averaging to study non-equilibrium behavior for two-fluid flow in porous media was first treated by Aryana and Kovscek \cite{Aryana_2013}.
 While these authors demonstrated that the conventional Buckley-Leverett model could be derived based on this approach (as well as extended models), aspects pertaining to the non-equlibrium thermodynamics were not considered.
 Here we develop this theory explicitly.
 Averages are constructed with the time-and-space averaging operator, defined as

-where $\Lambda$ is a region of time with duration $\lambda$ and $\Omega$ is a spatial averaging region \cite{McClure_etal_PRL_submitted}. $\mathcal{V}$ is the volume associated with thermodynamic measurements.
-For example, if the fluid pressure is measured with a transducer, $\mathcal{V}$ represents the volume of fluid that can be considered as being in equilibrium with the measured value.
-The total volume of $\Omega$ is $V > \mathcal{V}$.
+where $\Lambda$ is a region of time with duration $\lambda$ and $\Omega$ is a spatial averaging region \cite{McClure_etal_PRL_submitted}. $\mathcal{V}$ is the volume associated with thermodynamic measurements which can be estimated from the length scale given in Eq. \ref{eq:Einstein}.
+For example, if the fluid pressure is measured with a transducer, $\mathcal{V}$ can be thought of as the volume of fluid that is in local equilibrium with the measured value as a consequence of local mixing due to motion of molecules in the immediate vicinity.
+The total volume of the spatial averaging region $\Omega$ is $V > \mathcal{V}$.
+Dividing Eq. \ref{eq:euler} by $\mathcal{V}$ leads to a representation of the internal energy on a per-unit-volume basis.
+Since a point in space may be within one fluid or the other, we define the indicator function

+where $i \in \{w,n\}$ to denote the region of space occupied by each fluid, $\Omega_i$.
+Integrating $\phi_i$ over any region will therefore return the volume of the associated fluid within that region.

+Statistical definitions for thermodynamic quantities rely on the ergodic hypothesis such that ensemble averages are the same as averages in space or time.
+The basis for this assumption is that the energy micro-states are locally well-mixed, i.e. that the molecules in the system interact and exchange energy on a timescale that is sufficiently fast relative to the size of the system considered.
+Within this context Eq. \ref{eq:euler} holds in the limit of infinite time and non-equilibrium expressions must be developed to study time-dependent processes.
 In the context of ergodic theory, the averaging operator given by Eq. \ref{eq:average} explicitly mixes information in space and time to generate averages.
 Non-ergodic effects can be accounted for in the averaged system provided that $\Lambda$ and $\Omega$ are chosen appropriately.
 Averages of the extensive quantities are simple averages so that these quantities retain their basic meaning

 The intensive measures are then defined to maintain scale-consistency with Eq. \ref{eq:euler}

 The internal energy in the averaged thermodynamic model will then be given by